arrowtype/test-fontmake-glyphs-build-cff-naming/README.md

       <FullName value="Familyname Condensed Condensed Medium"/>
       <FamilyName value="Familyname Condensed"/>
 ```

+A valid point I’ve heard on this test is: “Why should ‘Name Table Entries’ affect the CFF table?
+They are separate tables.”
+That is fair, but it also seems reasonable to assume that, because the CFF table refers to the font by a `name`, `FullName`, and `FamilyName`, these might be controllable by `Localized Family Name` and `Localized Style Name` properties, or (as a last resort) custom parameters such as `Name Table Entry` (especially because Glyphs offers no custom parameters such as “CFF Name Entry”).

 ### Test 3: Correcting static names messes up variable instance names